ehmicky/autoserver/README.md

 `npm run debug` is like `npm start` but using `node --inspect-brk`.

-A local server at `localhost:5001` will be spawned.
+A local HTTP server at `localhost:5001` will be spawned.

 There are three ways of exploring the API:
   - direct GraphQL calls to `localhost:5001/graphql`